lxtrem/WaZde/README.md

 My friend Antoine is very interested in electronic music but greats synthesizers ar very expensive and as he also like computer programming, we decided to create our synthesizer.
 We are doing that on our free time so this will be a very long project.

-Our targets
+Our target audience
 -----------

-Our firsts targets are the begginers because at first time, because the software will be very simple and basic but as we'll work on the project, there will have more and more functions.
+Our target audience are begginers because at first time, because the software will be very simple and basic but as we'll work on the project, there will have more and more functions.
 Maybe we'll create two mode, one basic and one expert.